Code-Institute-Submissions/phot-app-django/README.md

 * Password reset tutorial has been taken from a yoututbe video [here](https://www.youtube.com/watch?v=VLOM-mZCfpk)
 * Pagination in django tutorial has been taken [here](https://simpleisbetterthancomplex.com/tutorial/2016/08/03/how-to-paginate-with-django.html)
 * Sendgrid tutorial has been taken [here](https://simpleisbetterthancomplex.com/tutorial/2016/06/13/how-to-send-email.html)
+* [Pexels.com](https://www.pexels.com/) has been my go to for all the pictures for this project.
 * Many more resources have been consulted online for advice and python syntax (stackoverflow, pyhton pep8, blogs, etc).